-> A good way to explain how negligence works is to think of a driver getting into an accident on the road.
-In a car accident, it is usually established that one personal caused the accident by breaching their legal duty to obey traffic laws and drive responsibly under the circumstances.
+A good way to explain how negligence works is to think of a driver getting into an accident on the road.
+In a car accident, it is usually established that one person caused the accident by breaching their legal duty to obey traffic laws and drive responsibly under the circumstances.
 That person would then be responsible for all damages suffered by the other parties involved in the crash.

-For example, is a driver fails to stop at a red light, then that driver is said to be negligent in the eyes of the law.
-If the failure to top at the red light causes an accident, then the negligent driver is responsible – usually through an insurer – to pay for any damages causes to other drivers, passengers, or pedestrians, as a result of running the red light.
+For example, if a driver fails to stop at a red light, then that driver is said to be negligent in the eyes of the law.
+If the failure to stop at the red light causes an accident, then the negligent driver is responsible – usually through an insurer – to pay for any damages causes to other drivers, passengers, or pedestrians, as a result of running the red light.

-Similar to drivers, doctors and other medical professionals also have a duty to their patients; to provide them treatment that is in the line with the medical standard of care.
+Similar to drivers, doctors, and other medical professionals also have a duty to their patients; to provide them a treatment that is in the line with the medical standard of care.
 This is usually defined as the level and type of care that a reasonably competent and skilled health care professional, with a similar background and in the same medical community, would have provided under the circumstances that led to the alleged malpractice.

 So, medical negligence occurs when a doctor, dentist, nurse, surgeon, or any other medical professional performs their job in a way that deviates from this accepted medical standard of care.
-In keeping with the car accident analogy, if a doctor provides treatment that is substandard in terms of accepted medical norms under the circumstances, then that doctor has failed to perform his or her duty and is said to be negligent.
+In keeping with the car accident analogy, if a doctor provides a treatment that is substandard in terms of accepted medical norms under the circumstances, then that doctor has failed to perform his or her duty and is said to be negligent.

 “Medical negligence,” however, does not equal injury.
 It’s important to reiterate that medical negligence foes not always result in injury to a patient.
 When a driver runs a red light and no accident occurs, the driver is still negligent even though no one was hurt.
 Similarly, a doctor or healthcare professional might deviate from the appropriate medical standard of care in treating a patient, but if the patient is not harmed and their health is not impacted, that negligence won’t lead to a medical malpractice case.